Allanzu: Worship

 Allanzu is attested alongside deities such as her siblings Šarruma and Kunzišalli, as well as Takitu, Nabarbi, Šuwala, Adamma, Kubaba and others as a member of the circle of Ḫepat in kaluti, a type of Hurrian offering lists.
 She is also among the deities mentioned in a ritual text focused on the Hurrian religious concept of šarrena.

 According to Mary R. Bachvarova, Allanzu is mentioned alongside the storm gods of Adalaur and Aleppo, as well as the goddesses Allatum and Lelluri in the Hittite text Annals of Hattusili when the eponymous king enumerates the deities he brought from the city of Hassum to a temple of Mezulla in Hattusa, thus incorporating them into Hittite religion.
 She was also worshiped alongside Ḫepat in the Hittite city of Ankuwa, the cult center of Kataḫḫa.
-Furthermore, two figures depicted alongside the latter goddess in the Yazılıkaya sanctuary (reliefs number 45 and 46 in the standard listing used in modern literature) are presumed to be Allanzu and Kunzišalli.
+Furthermore, two figures depicted alongside Ḫepat in the Yazılıkaya sanctuary (reliefs number 45 and 46 in the standard listing used in modern literature) are presumed to be Allanzu and Kunzišalli.
 An accompanying inscription refers to the former simply as the daughter of Teshub.

 Allanzu-Ḫeba, a feminine personal name known from Emar, according to Volkert Haas might be connected to the well attested Ḫepat-Allanzu dyad.

 In the first millennium BCE, Allanzu continued to be worshiped by Luwians, who referred to her as Alasuwa.
 The correspondence between these two names has been established based on the fact that both in most cases occur immediately after Šarruma, whether the text is written in cuneiform or Luwian hieroglyphs.
 One of the Hieroglyphic Luwian inscriptions from Ancoz, Ancoz 9, mentions the offering of a gazelle to Tarhunza, Ḫepat, Šarruma, Alasuwa and an unknown deity.
 References to construction of temples dedicated to her are also known.